Ex-Miami Dolphins coach Brian Flores accuses NFL of racial discrimination in lawsuit

 Flores alleges in the suit that the NFL is racially segregated and "managed much like a plantation," charging that its 32 owners, none of whom are Black, profit from the labor of its players, 70% of whom are African American.

-The 58-page lawsuit names the NFL, the New York Giants, the Denver Broncos, and the Dolphins and the other 29 teams in the league as "John Doe"s.
+The 58-page lawsuit names the NFL, the New York Giants, the Denver Broncos, and the Dolphins — along with the other 29 teams in the league as "John Doe's."

-The suit seeks compensatory and punitive damages for all Black head coaches, offensive and defensive coordinators and quarterback coaches as well as general managers and African American candidates for those positions.
+The lawsuit seeks compensatory and punitive damages for all Black head coaches, offensive and defensive coordinators and quarterback coaches as well as general managers and African American candidates for those positions.

 It also seeks a declaratory judgment that the NFL and its teams violated the laws of the United States and New York and New Jersey.